TrustSight-io/deepseek-go/README.md

 # DeepSeek Go Client

 A Go client library for the DeepSeek API.
-This library provides a simple and efficient way to interact with DeepSeek's language models.

-## Features

-- Chat completions with streaming support
-- Function calling capabilities
-- JSON mode support
-- Automatic retries and error handling
-- Customizable options and configurations

 ## Installation